Track mileage automatically

 Improve mileage reimbursement management

-Use company-wide mileage tracking software to record and reimburse actual miles driven, instead of relying on employee estimates.
+Use company-wide mileage tracking software to record and reimburse actual miles driven, rather than of relying on employee estimates.

 With an automatic tracker for companies like Driversnote Teams, employees will accurately track grey fleet mileage, and you’ll have accurate logs in one place, reducing errors and paperwork.